York Factory Express: Transport

 An inland boat, the York boat, was used to carry furs and trade goods along inland waterways in Rupert's Land east of the Rocky Mountains.
 The express brigades also used these boats, although they did not carry bulk cargo.
 The boats were named after their destination: York Factory, headquarters of the HBC, and may have been modeled after Orkney Islands fishing boats (themselves a descendant of the Viking long boat).
 The York boat was preferable to the canoes used by North West Company voyageurs as a cargo carrier, because of its larger size, greater capacity, and improved stability in rough water.
 The boat's heavy wood construction also gave it an advantage in travelling through rocks or ice; it was more resistant to tears and punctures.
 That advantage became a disadvantage, though, when portaging was necessary.
 The boat was far too heavy to carry, and it was necessary instead to cut a path through the brush, lay poplar rollers, and laboriously drag the boat overland.

 West of the Rocky Mountains the rivers were obstructed by falls and rapids, so boats had to be light enough to carry on portages.
 In 1811 David Thompson of the North West Company introduced the use of canoes on the Columbia River, made of split or sawn cedar planks.
-The NWC and the HBC continued the practice of using wooden-plank canoes, as good birch bark was in short supply west of the Rockies.
+The NWC and the HBC continued the practice of using canoe-like wooden-plank boats, as good birch bark was in short supply west of the Rockies.
 Called Columbia boats, they were specifically developed for use in the Columbia District and constructed on the Columbia River, especially at Fort Colvile, because cedar was available in that area.
 In the 1840s, John Dunn, a former HBC employee described the Columbia boat as "made from quarter-inch pine board, and are thirty-two feet long, and six and a half feet wide in midships, with both ends sharp, and without a keel—worked, according to the circumstances of the navigation, with paddles, or with oars."